Sniffer (protocol analyzer): Network General Sniffer

 When capture ended, packets were analyzed and displayed in one or more of the now-standard three synchronized vertical windows: multiple packet summary, single packet decoded detail, and raw numerical packet data.
 Highlighting linked the selected items in each window.

 In the multiple-packet summary, the default display was of information at the highest level of the protocol stack present in that packet.
 Other displays could be requested using the “display options” menu.

-The translation of data at a particular level of the network protocol stack into user-friendly text was the job of a “protocol interpreter”, or PI.
-Network General provided over 100 PI’s for commonly used protocols of the day:
+The translation of data at a particular level of the network protocol stack into user-friendly text was the job of a protocol interpreter (PI).
+Network General provided over 100 PIs for commonly used protocols of the day: